 The first sentence tells you that you will read about the bloodline of Adam:

 ve chi il libri de gjernazie di Adam

-behold the book of the progeny of Adam
+behold the book of the offspring of Adam

 You have already encountered all of the language in the rest of this verse.
-You will recall that la zornade means day, and that you first came across the expression stamp di Diu (image of God, stamp of God) in the post pertaining to Gjenesi 2:1-3.
+You will recall that la zornade means day, and that you first came across the expression stamp di Diu (stamp of God; that is, image of God) in the post pertaining to Gjenesi 2:1-3.